arthurmco/familyline-testbed/docs/network_protocol.md

 After the client notifies it is ready to the server (as told on [here](#game-start), you should connect to the UDP port.
 The port has the same number of the TCP one.

-The first step is sending a START-CONNECTION message, then waiting until a SYNC message is sent.
+The first step is sending a [START-CONNECTION](#START\_CONNECTION) message, then do the conversation until the [START_SYNC](#START\_SYNC) message is sent, for everyone.
+Then you can start the game loop

 ## How does it work?

 	In Tribalia, UDP messages sends commands from the client to the server, or vice-versa, in binary format.

 The client waits for a certain amount of time (called a turn, 16ms by default)